sagnik-t/GaussEliminator/README.md

 #### References
 You can find the pseudocode and underlying mathematical theory used for the GEA implementation in the [docs](docs) subdirectory.
 Additionally, you can find the conventions used in the pseudocode in the [conventions.md](docs/conventions.md) file.

+### Planned Features
+- Building a web interface for GaussEliminator
+- Using Emscripten to compile C++ to WebAssembly(Wasm)
+- Integrating Wasm module within a JS backend